Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

 14. The ergonomics of working with async tasks in Bevy is frustrating: too much manual tracking and polling of tasks.

 Of these problems, only 1 (entity spawning boilerplate), 2 (widget abstraction), 3 (systems are not a good fit for callbacks) and 4 (hierarchy pain) are caused by our choice to use an ECS architecture.
-The rest of these problems are bog-standard GUI problems: they need to be solved no matter what paradigm you're using.
+The rest of these are bog-standard GUI problems: they need to be solved no matter what paradigm you're using.
 And critically, *every single one of those ECS-linked problems* is something that Bevy should fix for other use cases:

 1. Spawning custom entities (and especially entity assemblages) sucks for ordinary gameplay code, and scenes aren't good enough.
+For example, spawning a player and all their weapons.
 2. Bevy is missing a code-defined level of abstraction that covers multi-entity hierarchies: bundles aren't good enough.
 3. One-shot systems are useful for all sorts of bespoke, complex logic, and we need to develop patterns to use them effectively.
 4. Bevy's approach to hierarchy is fundamentally slow, brittle and painful to work with.
 Relations need to be a first-class primitive.

-There's no fundamental impedance mismatch or architectural incompatibility beween ECS and GUIs: `bevy_ecs` (and `bevy_scene`) [simply isn't good enough yet](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349511360164259).
+There's no fundamental impedance mismatch or architectural incompatibility beween ECS and GUIs.
+`bevy_ui` isn't a fundamentally flawed concept, its ECS foundation [just isn't good enough yet](https://elk.zone/mastodon.gamedev.place/@alice_i_cecile/111349511360164259).

 ## The path forward for `bevy_ui`